 Dye Sub printing is used frequently for AV-Drop skins.
 Prints are available in 128” and 192” wide.

-A manufacturing process used to create objects of a fixed cross-sectional profile.
+The extrusion is the actual molded form of the frames.
+The AV-Drop extrusion is designed for maximum rigidity and minimum weight.
+It is also a manufacturing process used to create objects of a fixed cross-sectional profile.
 A material is pushed through a die of the desired cross-section.
 Allows for the creation of complex cross-sections, and to work materials that are brittle, because the material only encounters compressive and shear stresses.
 It also forms parts with an excellent surface finish.

 Portable, foldable projection screen system based on leg-to-frame joints.
 Compatible with AV-Drop for attachment from the rear.

-A theatrical flat is a basic building block of scenery used in theatre, film, tv, and live events.
+A theatrical flat is a basic building block of scenery used in theatre, film, TV, and live events.
 Scenery flats are used to create a background and are commonly build of wood and covered in canvas, muslin or other fabrics or custom printed banner material.

 Projection Screen used when image is projected from front of house, rather than behind the set.
 Offers more flexibility in material than rear projection.